Cuban dissident movement: New dissent era

+2021 Cuban protests

+Mass protests erupted in Cuba on 11 July 2021.

+2024-present Cuban protests and 2026 crisis

+Food shortage, power outages, and media censorship (including new media, such as the internet) sparked a new wave of protests in 2024, with major protests taking place on 17-18 March and 18-22 October.
+On 3 January 2026, the United States kidnapped Nicolás Maduro, President of Cuban ally Venezuela since 2013 and successor to Hugo Chávez, and enforced a blockade on Cuba the following month, leading to the start of a fuel shortage and economic crisis.
+As of March 2026, protests have resumed on the island, but have been primarily aimed at the power outages and diminishing quality of life since the beginning of the crisis.

 Dissidents

 Independent bloggers

 The Foreign Policy magazine named Yoani Sánchez one of the 10 Most Influential Intellectuals of Latin America, the only woman on the list.
 An article in El Nuevo Herald by Ivette Leyva Martinez, speaks to the role played by Yoani Sanchez and other young people, outside the Cuban opposition and dissidence movements, in working towards a free and democratic Cuba today:

 Amid the paralysis of the dissident movement, bloggers, with Yoani Sánchez in the lead, rebel artists such as the writer Orlando Luís Pardo, and musicians such as Gorki Aguila are a promising sign of growing civic resistance to the Cuban dictatorship.
 And "el castrismo", without doubt, has taken note.
 Will they succeed in sparking a popular movement, or at least consciousness of the need for democracy in Cuba?
 Who knows.
 The youngest sector of Cuban society is the one least committed to the dictatorship but at the same time the most apolitical, the one most permeated with political skepticism, escapism, and other similar "isms".
 It would seem, however, that after 50 years of dictatorship, public rejection of that regime is taking on more original and independent forms.
 Finally, a breeze of fresh, hopeful air.

 On 29 March 2009, at Tania Bruguera's performance where a podium with an open mic was staged for people to have one minute of uncensored public speech, Sánchez was among people to publicly criticize censorship in Cuba and said that "the time has come to jump over the wall of control".
 The government condemned the event.
 Sánchez was then placed under surveillance by the Cuban police.